Bit depth

 This principle also applies to audio, where a higher bit depth allows for capturing more dynamic range in sound, leading to clearer, more lifelike playback.
 For example, modern digital audio often uses 24-bit depth to ensure high fidelity.

 This is especially important with modern media today.
 As displays become more advanced, pictures and videos must also keep up with them.
-Media that doesn’t match bit depth of current devices often looks washed out and duller, which can ruin the experience for some.
+A sufficiently high bit depth has to be used in order to avoid image fidelity issues, in particular color banding artifacts.

 The same holds true for audio: professionals working with high-end systems rely on high-bit depths to complement the richness and dynamic range of today’s advanced equipment.